ugurtekbas/ugurtekbas.github.io/_posts/2023-10-08-github-graphql-api-query-examples.md

     }
   }
 ```
 If you noticed we requested a field called `pageInfo` in the new query.
 We can use that information to navigate different pages and to determine if there are more pages to paginate.
+[Check out this gist](https://gist.github.com/ugurtekbas/308a9439ec77dddebd585f02dc8af59e) for queries with pagination parameters.

 ## 📗 Using Fragments